-- · We have a limited operating history, our Advisor has limited advisory experience, and there can be no assurance that we will achieve our business objectives. - · Our performance is highly dependent on our Advisor. - \cdot Most of our assets will be unrated, illiquid, and their fair value may not be readily determinable. - · Our Advisor may rely on assumptions that prove to be incorrect. - Our Advisor and its affiliates may serve as investment advisor to other funds, investment vehicles and investors, which may create conflicts of interest not in the best interest of us or our stockholders. - TARP Preferred are perpetual, which means these securities do not have a maturity date and we are not permitted to cause them to be redeemed.

-· TARP Preferred are callable, which means the issuer may buy back these securities.
-As of December 31, 2015, the current dividend rate on the majority of TARP Preferred is 9%.
+- · We have a limited operating history, our Advisor has limited advisory experience, and there can be no assurance that we will achieve our business objectives. - · Our performance is highly dependent on our Advisor. - $\cdot$ Most of our assets will be unrated, illiquid, and their fair value may not be readily determinable. - · Our Advisor may rely on assumptions that prove to be incorrect. - · Our Advisor and its affiliates may serve as investment advisor to other funds, investment vehicles and investors, which may create conflicts of interest not in the best interest of us or our stockholders. - · TARP Preferred are perpetual, which means these securities do not have a maturity date and we are not permitted to cause them to be redeemed. - TARP Preferred are callable, which means the issuer may buy back these securities.
+As of December 31, 2016, the current dividend rate on the majority of TARP Preferred is 9%.
 A majority of these securities experienced a dividend rate increase to 9% from 5% in late 2013 or through early 2015.
-Due to this significant increase in the dividend rate from 5%, there may be a strong incentive for banks to buy back their TARP Preferred.